-Prevention is much easier than treatment.
-This is true for our own health, as well as our garden's health.
-Just as eating right and getting regular check-ups is vital to preventing health issues, providing a healthy environment for your plants is also essential for preventing plant health issues.
-In this article, we'll take a look at some of the ways to prevent diseases in your garden.
-If you do these things consistently and take time to observe your plants regularly, chances are good that you will have very few diseases to contend with.
+Preventing disease is often much easier than the treatments and cures.
+This is true for our own health as well as our garden's health.
+Just as eating right and getting regular check-ups is vital to preventing health issues with ourselves, providing a healthy environment for your plants is also essential to maintain plant vigor.

 Follow Good Sanitation Practices

-This is important in all parts of your garden, but it is absolutely crucial in your vegetable garden.
-Good sanitation includes picking up plant debris, trimming away dying or unhealthy stems and branches, and keeping weeds to a minimum.
-Foliage or stems left over from diseased plants can result in having to deal with those same diseases or pests next year.
+Good sanitation is important in all parts of your garden, but it is absolutely crucial in your vegetable garden.
+Good sanitation includes removing plant debris, trimming away dying or unhealthy foliage, and keeping weeds to a minimum.

 Fertilize to Keep Your Plants Healthy